MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-2.md

 ## Add Microsoft Defender for Endpoint to the exclusion list for your existing solution

 This step of the setup process involves adding Defender for Endpoint to the exclusion list for your existing endpoint protection solution and any other security products your organization is using.

-> [!TIP]
-> To get help configuring exclusions, refer to your solution provider's documentation.
+Make sure to refer to your solution provider's documentation to add exclusions.

 The specific exclusions to configure will depend on which version of Windows your endpoints or devices are running, and are listed in the following table.